adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 	</figcaption>
 </figure>

 With MPU9250 attached securely to I2C0 on the Teensy 4.1 board, I first wrote a simple sketch to read the IMU data and publish it to the serial monitor.
-I was able to read data from the IMU, so the next step was to run the Linorobot calibration sketch.
+Once I was able to read data from the IMU, the next step was to run the Linorobot calibration sketch.

 #### Calibration

 I decided to dig deeper into the [calibration sketch from linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware/tree/galactic/calibration).
-The calibration sketch has two sequences that cycle through the available motors as defined in the configuration and spins each motor for a specified period of time, in this case 10 seconds.
+The calibration sketch has two sequences that cycle through the available motors as defined in the configuration, and spins each motor for 10 seconds.
 Before the loop, it sets the encoders to zero and the encoder readings are updated as the motor spins, using interrupts.
 The same sequence is run both times, the only exception being that one of them generates a report with extra calculations such as total encoder counts, counts per revolution (CPR) and maximum velocities.
 It uses the serial monitor on the Arduino IDE to select these sequences and display the reports.
 Unfortunately, the calibration sketch does not currently calibrate the IMU but I intend to add that in the future.

 The [Linorobot2](https://linorobot.org/) calibration sequence assumes that the maximum RPM of the motor is known, and calculates the CPR based on it.
 From my experience, the max RPM of hobby DC motors are never exactly what the manufacturer says.
 In my case, the motors were part of a kit and this info was not even mentioned in any documentation.
 In previous projects, including AKROS, I have had more success in relying on the CPR of the motor encoders to then calculate the maximum RPM.
 So I decided to change the calibration sequence a little bit.